Northern Irish kingmakers tell PM May: Don't betray the United Kingdom

 The EU has insisted on a insurance policy - or a backstop to the backstop - a demand London signs a treaty clause that could leave Northern Ireland inside the EU customs space.

-That is unacceptable for May’s “Unionist” supporters whose entire political ideology is based on defense of Northern Ireland’s place within the United Kingdom.
+That is unacceptable for May’s “Unionist” supporters whose entire political ideology is based on defence of Northern Ireland’s place within the United Kingdom.

 “We will not support arrangements that leave Northern Ireland separated from the rest of the United Kingdom and tied to the European Union’s customs or regulatory regimes,” Foster said in a letter to May which was published on Friday.